NaturailyShopify/Naturaily-netlify/_posts/2019-06-18-the-code-is-black-and-full-of-errors-the-fears-of-legacy-code-refactoring-and-how-to-overcome-them.md

 description: >-
   In the darkest corners of every app development process dwell lines of code that make even the bravest of developers wake up at night drenched with sweat.
 slug: legacy-code-refactoring
 layout: post
 twitter-card: >-
   In the darkest corners of every app development process dwell lines of code that make even the bravest of developers wake up at night drenched with sweat.
 date: '2019-06-18 02:48:11 +0200'
 category: Software development
-author: Michał Kosyk
+author:
-authors: Michał Kosyk
+  label: Michał Kosyk
+  value: author-27
   avatar: /assets/images/michal_kosyk_profile.png
 image: /assets/images/legacy-code-refactor.png
 text-preview: >-
   In the darkest corners of every app development process dwell lines of code